 An excellent range of international services makes it easy to reach Germany by train from elsewhere in Europe.
 Passengers from Britain usually travel with Eurostar from London to Brussels, connecting there onto an ICE or Thalys train to Germany.
 From the UK or France, there are also useful routings via Paris to destinations in central and southern Germany including trains from Paris to Stuttgart or Paris to Munich where you can choose to travel by ICE or TGV.

 There are excellent cheap fares called Sparpreis or 'Saver' fares) on international rail services to and from Germany.
 These are perhaps best known for the London Sparpreis tickets which are available from London to almost any city in Germany.
-These fares are highly sought after on trains from London to Berlin or London to Cologne among others.
+On some popular routes, such as London to Berlin or London to Cologne you really need to book early to secure bargain fares.
 Sparpreis fares are also available on DB’s international coach services run under the IC-Bus brand.

 From the North Sea and Baltic coasts, through the hill country of central Germany and south to the Black Forest and Bavaria, rail travel in Germany is affordable and fun.
 Visit the big cities, such as Berlin and Munich, but make time too for smaller communities and rural regions which are all very accessible by train.